CATEGORY

 Global Market Outlook on Robotics

-- The industrial robotics market size is expected to grow by a CAGR of 11.5% during the forecast period.
+The industry is expected to grow by a CAGR of 10.26 percent during the forecast period

 Industrial Robotics-Market Overview